microsoft/WSEAutomationTests/README.md

 1.    **CheckInTest.ps1:** Validate effects can be toggled On/Off in camera setting page, and the correct scenario ID is generated.
 Also, includes an end-to-end test for both Camera and Voice Recorder, with device plugged in and unplugged.
 2. **ReleaseTest.ps1:** Runs 800+ tests with various combinations of Camera effects, Voice Focus, video/photo resolution, and plugged-in/unplugged scenarios.
 Supports multiple video and photo resolutions across different devices.
 3. **StressTest.ps1:** A series of tests designed to put the device under stress (both plugged in and unplugged).
-4. **MemoryUsage-Set.ps1:** Captures PeakWorkingSetSize for the frame server process every few minutes while video recording with WSE effects (camera and audio) enabled, for both plugged-in and unplugged scenarios.
+4. **MemoryUsage-Set.ps1:** Captures PeakWorkingSetSize for the frame server process every few minutes while video recording with Windows Studio Effects(camera and audio) enabled, for both plugged-in and unplugged scenarios.
 5. **Framedrop-Fps-Testing.ps1:** Captures KPIs (video fps, processing time, frameabove33ms etc) by running the same camerae2e scenario in a loop, with device plugged in and unplugged.

 How to Run the Script